lancekindle/Android-Week-View/README.md

 **Android Week View** is an android library to display calendars (week view or day view) within the app.
 It supports custom styling.

+This is a fork of the original repository that adds API 28+ compatibility.

 ![](images/screen-shot.png)

 Features